 In general the product safety is intended for protection of the consumers to harms caused by products, thus emphasizing that the products shall not cause harm to the user during its usage as prescribed.

-Kosovo has started to harmonize its legislation with that of the European Union in order to ensure free movement of goods and production safety in the Kosovo market.
-In relation to this, the matter of product safety and protection of consumer’s life and health is subject to the Law No.04/L-78 (2012) on General Product Safety.
-Monitoring the implementation of this law and the implementation of new European Directives with regard to harmonization in the field of product safety, represents a part of activities to provide Kosovo market consumer protection in a short-period of time.
+Kosovo has started to harmonize its legislation with that of the European Union in order to ensure free movement of goods and product safety in the Kosovo market.
+In relation to this, the matter of product safety and protection of consumer’s life and health is mainly subject to the Law No.04/L-78 (2012) on General Product Safety.
+Monitoring the implementation of this law and the implementation of transposed new European Directives with regard to harmonization in the field of product safety, represents a part of activities to provide Kosovo market consumer protection in a short-period of time.

 Moreover, within the “Free Trade of Goods” Programme, which is related to the technical assistance provided by the European Union, aiming to achieve a degree of preparation in the process of "stabilization and association”, the legislative aspect is considered as a priority objective, namely the harmonization of laws with those of the European Union, specifically "product safety" which is of particular importance and value especially when it is related to the “infrastructure of quality”.

-Considering the importance of standardization activities in the European System of technical legislation and in order to ensure product safety and consumer protection, it is very important to ensure consumers interests in standardization activities at all levels (national, European and international).
+Considering the importance of standardization activities in the European system of technical legislation and in order to ensure product safety and consumer protection, it is very important to ensure consumers interests in standardization activities at all levels (national, European and international).
 Therefore, it is necessary to undertake measures through which the consumers in the Republic of Kosovo will be enabled to monitor events at these levels (national, European and international) within the areas related to their interests, and actively participate in the creation of national standards.

 In this context the European Union should accelerate the agenda required for consumer protection in the Republic of Kosovo (which the EU has set the agenda for 2017); Through this Programme should be proposed / requested that the Law on standardization from voluntarily to become mandatory law.
+This has to be redrafted

 Taking into account the role of accreditation in the implementation of legislation with regard to new technical measures, it is deemed necessary to take measures in order to enable consumers in the Republic of Kosovo monitor the work of the National Accreditation Service.
-The system of accredited laboratories guarantees the reliability of market products test results, as a precondition for recognition of these results in the international market.
+The system of accredited laboratories guarantees the reliability of marketed products test results, as a precondition for recognition of these results in the international market.

-Accreditation represents an internationally recognized tool in relation to the professional and technical capabilities of laboratories, consequently ensures trust in the results of their work, whereas with regard to the consumers, it ensures their trust in the quality of market products.
+Accreditation represents an internationally recognized tool in relation to the professional and technical capabilities of laboratories, consequently ensures trust in the results of their work, whereas with regard to the consumers, it ensures their trust in the safety and quality of marketed products.

-The strategy of MTI on product safety
+Strategy of MTI on product safety

-Within the Ministry of Trade and Industry was drafted a strategy for private sector development 2013-2015, in this strategy, among other issues, is envisaged several actions concerning the safety of industrial non-food products:
+Within the Ministry of Trade and Industry a strategy for private sector development 2013-2015 was drafted.
+In this strategy, among other issues, several actions concerning the safety of industrial non-food products are envisaged:

 Consumer awareness raising The safety of industrial non food products